The ancestors of the name Bramhall date back to the days of the Anglo-Saxon

 in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Bramhall have been found, including Bramhall, Bramall, Bramhill, Brammall, Bramwell and others.

 Early Notables of the Bramhall family (pre 1700)

-Another 46 words (3 lines of text) are included under the topic Early Bramhall Notables in all our PDF Extended History products and printed products wherever possible.
+.
+He was born in Pontefract...
+Another 37 words (3 lines of text) are included under the topic Early Bramhall Notables in all our PDF Extended History products and printed products wherever possible.